 Brent's pay policy is primarily based on evaluated pay grades, each having a salary range comprising a number of incremental points.
 Other pay grades are nationally prescribed and also have incremental progression arrangements.
 Most employees incrementally progress through the pay grade for their job.
 Progression will normally be one increment (pay spine column point) on the 1st of April each year until the top of the grade is reached for those on the main pay scales.
-Separate arrangements apply during the first year of service where the start date is between 1st October and 31st March and on the anniversary of joining for those on senior manager pay scales.
+Separate arrangements apply during the first year of service where the start date is between 1 October and 31 March and on the anniversary of joining for those on senior manager pay scales.

-Pay progression is subject to satisfactory performance assessed during the annual appraisal process and can be withheld if there is a current disciplinary sanction in place or where poor performance is currently being addressed through Council procedures.
+Pay progression takes place on an annual basis and can be withheld if there is a disciplinary sanction or where performance is currently being addressed.